kiva/guardian-bio-auth/bioanalyzer_service/README.md

 docker run -it --rm -p 8080:8080 bioanalyzerservice
 ```

-Note that building this via docker takes a long time to install prerequisites so please grab coffee.
+Note that building this via docker takes a long time to install prerequisites so please grab a coffee.
 If you're in an
 area with a low connectivity, maybe take a nap.